 A central requirement for a secure data valuation framework is that it must remain both faithful to the underlying influence-function calculation and scalable across modern deep architectures.
-In practice, this means two things.
-First, encrypted influence scores must closely match their plaintext counterparts in numerical terms, so that a data buyer or regulator would make identical allocation or compensation decisions even without accessing sensitive data.
+In practice, this means the encrypted influence scores must closely match their plaintext counterparts numerically, so that a data buyer or regulator would make identical allocation or compensation decisions even without accessing sensitive data.
 Second, the computational procedures for encrypted gradient logging and homomorphic influence computation must remain tractable as models grow from small MLPs to billion-parameter LLMs.
 This section evaluates fidelity and scalability across three representative tasks of increasing complexity:

 \begin{enumerate} \item \textbf{Image classification with an MLP on MNIST}: We employ a standard Multi-Layer Perceptron (MLP) trained on the Modified National Institute of Standards and Technology (MNIST) dataset \citep{6296535}.
 This foundational computer vision benchmark consists of 70,000 grayscale images of handwritten digits from 0 to 9.
 Due to its simplicity, this setup serves as a controlled baseline, allowing us to compute exact influence scores without approximation, thereby strictly verifying the numerical precision of the cryptographic operations.

 \item \textbf{Sentiment analysis with BERT}: We fine-tune the BERT-base (Bidirectional Encoder Representations from Transformers) architecture on the Stanford Sentiment Treebank (SST-2) dataset \citep{socher-etal-2013-recursive}.
 This dataset is a core component of the GLUE benchmark \citep{wang2018glue}, containing movie reviews annotated with binary sentiment labels (positive/negative).
 This experiment tests the protocol's compatibility with modern discriminative NLP workflows and evaluates the efficacy of KFAC preconditioners in handling the complex attention layers of Transformer models.

 \item \textbf{Next-token prediction with GPT-2}: We apply the framework to a Generative Pre-trained Transformer 2 (GPT-2) \citep{radford2019language} model trained on the WikiText-2 dataset \citep{merity2016pointer}.
 This corpus comprises over 2 million tokens extracted from rigorous, high-quality Wikipedia articles.
 As a causal language modeling task, this setting represents the frontier of Generative AI, assessing the framework's scalability to the autoregressive mechanisms and high-dimensional parameter spaces characteristic of Large Language Models (LLMs). \end{enumerate}